 These strategies are not all negative, however; we formed the strategies at a young age to be able to function in the world.
 There are very positive aspects to each strategy.
 The purpose of acknowledging the strategy is to be able to shift out of the aspects of the character which are holding someone back, and allow them to embrace the positive aspects of the strategy so they can flourish in the world.

-The Character Types
+The 8 Character Strategies

 There are five basic character types which have been developed into eight character strategies.